algorithmica-org/algorithmica/content/english/hpc/architecture/_index.md

 ---
-title: Analyzing Performance
+title: Computer Architecture
-part: Performance Engineering
+alias: /hpc/analyzing-performance
-weight: 1
+weight: 2
 ---

 If you are reading this book, then somewhere on your computer science journey you had a moment when you first started to care about efficiency of your code.